-Joseph M. DePinto, 51, is Chairman of the Board of Directors of the Company, serving in this position since November 2013, and is President and Chief Executive Officer of 7-Eleven, Inc., serving in this position since December 2005.
+Mr. DePinto is Chairman of the Board of Directors of the Company, serving in this position since November 2013, and is President and Chief Executive Officer of 7-Eleven, Inc., serving in this position since December 2005.
 Previously, Mr. DePinto served as President of GameStop Corporation from March 2005 to December 2005.
 Prior to GameStop, he was employed by 7-Eleven, Inc. from 2002 to 2005 in various roles, most recently Vice President, Operations from 2003 to 2005.
-Mr. DePinto currently serves on the Board of Directors of 7-Eleven, Inc. and previously served on the Boards of OfficeMax, Inc. and Jo-Ann Stores, Inc. He also serves on the Boards of the Business Executives for National Security, the Retail Industry Leaders Association, the UT Southwestern Medical Foundation, and the SMU Cox School of Business.
-Mr. DePinto has served on the Board of Directors since August 2010.
-Mr. DePinto brings his skills and knowledge as chief executive of a large multi-unit retail company operating in domestic and international markets, as well as his experience serving on the boards of other large or public companies.
-He provides a significant, broad based understanding of leading a large and/or public company, as well as his specific understanding of all aspects of retailing, including operations, marketing, finance and strategic planning.
+Mr. DePinto currently serves on the Board of Directors of 7-Eleven, Inc. and 7 & i Holdings Co., and previously served on the Boards of OfficeMax, Inc. and Jo-Ann Stores, Inc. He also serves on the Boards of the Business Executives for National Security, the Retail Industry Leaders Association, the UT Southwestern Medical Foundation, and the SMU Cox School of Business.

+Director since 2010 Specific Qualifications, Attributes, Skills and Experience: Age: 52 Board Committees: None Mr. DePinto brings his skills and knowledge as chief executive of a large multi-unit retail company operating in domestic and international markets, as well as his experience serving on the boards of other large or public companies.
+He provides a significant, broad based understanding of leading a large and/or Other Public Company Boards: 7-Eleven, Inc. and 7 & i Holdings Co. public company, as well as his specific understanding of all aspects of retailing, including operations, marketing, finance and strategic planning.